11 English Idioms about Friendship

 Speak the same language

-Meaning: refers to people who have similar opinions on some issues, so they communicate easily.
+Meaning: refers to people who share similar opinions on certain issues, making it easier for them to communicate.

 Examples: